vasyl1312/first_pet/README.md

 11. Adding basic logic to sorting by categories
 12. Complete logic to sorting by categories
 13. Add a page for my products, and allow, that non auth user able to read a product
+14. When owner delete product, delete id from all user's favourites

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->